 KSOP is jargon used within the financial and employee benefit industries as shorthand to explain the arrangement where a 401k plan houses an ESOP of the employer’s stock as an investment option.
 An ESOP is an Employee Stock Ownership Plan that allows employees to purchase company stock through a retirement plan.
 It is an ERISA plan all on its own but also an investment option within a 401k plan along with the other common 401k investment options.
+A KSOP is an ESOP housed within a 401k plan.

 What is a KSOP retirement savings plan?